Kreswell/kreswell.github.io/_posts/2019-08-14-APointlessReconstructionOfTheRealNumbers.md

 2. We can specify proper subsets of $$X$$ (and proper subsets of those).
 3. The usual set relations of inclusion, union, and intersection are well-defined.
 4. The empty set, $$\varnothing$$ exists.
-5. We can tell if a set is inhabited (contains a nonzero number of elements), and we can tell if a set is empty.
+5. We can tell if a set is inhabited (contains a nonzero number of elements), and we can tell if a set is empty (contains zero elements).

 However
-6.
+6. We cannot make logical statements about set elements directly.
+At best, we can make

 # The Pointless Topology